Chuy García: Personal life

 García was born in Mexico in the state of Durango.
 His father was a farm laborer under the U.S. government's World War II-era bracero program.

 García moved to the U.S. in 1965 with permanent resident status.
 The family settled in the Little Village neighborhood of Chicago, Illinois, where García continues to reside.
 He attended St. Rita High School, graduating in 1974.
 García became a citizen of the United States in 1977.

-García worked at the Legal Assistance Foundation from 1977 to 1980 as he worked toward a B.A. in political science at the University of Illinois at Chicago.
+García worked at the Legal Assistance Foundation from 1977 to 1980 as he worked toward a B.A. in political science at the University of Illinois Chicago.
 He then became assistant director of the Little Village Neighborhood Housing Service, where he worked until 1984.
-García has a master's degree from University of Illinois at Chicago in urban public planning and policy.
+García has a master's degree from University of Illinois Chicago in urban public planning and policy.

-García and his wife Evelyn wed in 1980; they have three children.
+García and his wife, Evelyn, married in 1980.
+They have three children.
 They live in the Little Village neighborhood in South Lawndale, Chicago.
 In April 2023, García's daughter, Rosa, died at age 28 from undisclosed causes.